betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 keep on top of more complex strategies that require long formaulas to implement.

 !!! info "Cell names used in this tutorial"
-     - **MyRatings** refers to the entire Column B in the Ratings worksheet
+     - **MyRatings** refers to the entire Column B in the 'RATINGS' worksheet

-     - **MyRunners** refers to the entire column A in the Ratings worksheet
+     - **MyRunners** refers to the entire column A in the 'RATINGS' worksheet

-     - **OddsMultiplier** refers to the table in the Settings worksheet (C11 to D17)
+     - **OddsMultiplier** refers to the table in the 'SETTINGS' worksheet (C11 to D17)

-     - **CurrentBMP** refers to cell AC4 in the Market worksheet where the overrounds are calculated
+     - **CurrentBMP** refers to cell AC4 in the 'Market' worksheet where the overrounds are calculated

-     - **BMP** refers to cell E3 in the RATINGS worksheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **BMP** refers to cell E3 in the 'RATINGS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **TimeTillJump** refers to cell E3 in the Settings work sheet
+     - **TimeTillJump** refers to cell E3 in the 'SETTINGS' work sheet

-     - **MyTime** refers to cell E4 in the RATINGS worksheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **MyTime** refers to cell E4 in the 'RATINGS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **NotInPlayCheck** refers to cell E2 in the Market worksheet.
+     - **NotInPlayCheck** refers to cell E2 in the 'Market' worksheet.
 Gruss will populate a status in this cell such as "In Play"

-     - **MarketStatus** refers to cell F2 in the Market worksheet.
+     - **MarketStatus** refers to cell F2 in the 'Market' worksheet.
 Gruss will populate a status in this cell such as "Suspended"

-     - **RatingThreshold** refers to cell E5 in the RATINGS worksheet which allows you to change a single value that will automatically update the formulas for all runners
+     - **RatingThreshold** refers to cell E5 in the 'RATINGS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

 **This is our trigger on Excel formula:**